dzhintl/bb-server-pr-conflicter/README.md

 ### Config file
 Config file consists of 3 sections
 ```
-[HMAC]
+[BB-WEBHOOK]
 CONFIG={
-    "key": {Optional.
+    "key": {Required.
 Secret key to authenticate with Bitbucket.
-In Base64 encoded format},
+In Base64 encoded format.
+Leave empty string if HMAC is disabled.},
-    "type": {Optional.
+    "type": {Required.
 HMACSHA Algorithm.
-Default is SHA256}
+Leave empty string if HMAC is disabled.},
+    "allowJiraComment": {Required.
+Indicate if comment should be posted to Jira as well. true or false.}
     }

 [BB-API]